-Niijima Glass Art Festival 2019
+Niijima Glass Art Center

 The 34th Niijima Glass Festival was held from October 16 to 22.
 Please see this page for photos and videos.